egrommet/academic-kickstart/content/tutorial/2019-03-29-mapping-the-article-50-petition-in-r-and-ggplot.markdown

 json_data <- fromJSON("https://petition.parliament.uk/petitions/241584.json", flatten = FALSE)
 ```

 The next thing we need to do is get the data out of the json file we just imported.
 If you click on the json_data object in the Environment pane, you'll see it is a list of two - double click to open it up and we cab view the file.
-Inside the json-data structure we can see data has a list of three objects inside it, opening that shows us attributes is where the intersting things are happening.
+Inside the json-data structure we can see data has a list of three objects inside it, opening that shows us attributes is where the interesting things are happening.

 There's a lot going on but there are two things that interest me for mapping - signatures_by_constituency and signatures_by_country (this second one is for a later date).